 The two training routes for applicants for the ACS Certificate of Attainment and subsequently for State Registration purposes are detailed in Section 3 of the Guidelines for Application.
 Route ONE

-There are currently 10 approved training schemes for the modalities of: audiology, clinical biochemistry, clinical embryology, clinical genetics, clinical haematology, clinical immunology, clinical microbiology, histocompatibility & immunogenetics and medical physics & clinical engineering.
-There is currently no approved training scheme available in Clinical Physiology and Cellular Science and therefore anyone applying for the ACS Certificate of Attainment, and subsequently for State Registration in this modality will need to apply under Route TWO.
-This would also apply to applicants under the Developing Science modality and the Paediatric Metabolic Biochemistry sub-modality.
+There were 10 constituent member professional body approved training schemes for the modalities of: audiology, clinical biochemistry, clinical embryology, clinical genetics, clinical haematology, clinical immunology, clinical microbiology, histocompatibility & immunogenetics and medical physics & clinical engineering.
+However these pre-registration courses are being replaced by training schemes linked to the Scientist Training Programme (STP).
+There is currently no approved training scheme available in Clinical Physiology and Cellular Science and therefore anyone applying for the ACS Certificate of Attainment, and subsequently for Statutory Registration in this modality will need to apply under Route TWO.
+This would also apply to applicants under the Developing Science modality.
 Back to Section 4: Procedure for Obtaining the ACS Certificate of Attainment Back to Top

-No. For those candidates applying under Route ONE, the portfolio of evidence should cover the 4-year training and experience period.
-For those candidates applying under Route TWO, the portfolio of evidence should cover the 6-year training and experience period.
+No. For those candidates applying under Route ONE, the portfolio of evidence should cover the 3-year training and experience period.
+For those candidates applying under Route TWO, the portfolio of evidence should cover the an extensive training and experience period required to obtain the competences.
 Compiling the portfolio is one aspect of establishing your competence in Communications and Problem Solving.
 The portfolio must convey to the assessors in a clear and concise manner that you have achieved the necessary training and experience to work unsupervised.
 Guidance to the preparation is given in the Appendices.
 Assessors will not look favourably on either disorganised portfolios or masses of either irrelevant of repetitive data.
 Abstracts of theses or papers should be sufficient if they clearly prove the relevant competence.

 Read and follow the Guideline Notes in the application pack carefully.
 Back to Section 4: Procedure for Obtaining the ACS Certificate of Attainment Back to Top